 Water Sports and Recreation

-Ohio Street Beach features an accessible beach walk.
+Ohio Street Beach features an accessible beach walk and accessible restrooms.

 Please follow the rules while you’re at the beach:

 - Swim only when lifeguards are on duty.